xlxbu/CDoS/README.md

 4. Run simulation
   $ ./waf --run scratch/CDoS-1Mbps-adhoc-UDP

 5. Data statictics.
 The data will be recoded in the folder CDoS-1Mbps-adhoc-UDP-01.
-The file phase_transition_1Mbps_github.m provides an example to reproduce the result of fixed bit rate
+The file phase_transition_1Mbps_github.m provides an example to reproduce the result of fixed bit rate in the paper.